heithorqueiroz/arretados-tech/README.md

 # arretados-tech
-arretados tech is a 5-peeople team braving fighting in the NASA Space Apps challenging
+arretados tech is a 5-peeople team created for the NASA Space Apps challenge

+Here it is presented a JavaScript code

+The procedures to run it are the following:

 a.open the branch ndci in https://code.earthengine.google.com/

 b.to runing the code it is required a free account in Google Earth Engine

+Other notes:
 normal Github flow:
 a.create a new branchX
 b.make the editions